danwhitston/benefits-modeller/SAMPLE_BENEFIT_RULES.md

 ## Ruleset 2 - Are you eligible for Universal Credit?

-Source: p31-33
+Source: Child Poverty Action Group (2018, pp.31-33)

 There are several requirements which must *all* be true for a claimant to be eligible for UC.
 UC normally treats a couple as a single unit for claim purposes, i.e. they make a single claim and are paid jointly.
 For a couple to be eligible to claim UC normally, all requirements must be true for both partners.

 The basic requirements to claim UC are that the claimant(s) are:

 * coming under UC, i.e. that rule 1 is true
-* aged 18 or over, or aged 16-17 and meet special young person UC eligibility criteria (detailed on p32-33)
+* aged 18 or over, or aged 16-17 and meet special young person UC eligibility criteria
 * aged below the qualifying age for Pension Credit (PC)
-* not receiving education (as defined on p32 and p566) unless you are exempted from this requirement (chapter 41)
+* not receiving education unless you are exempted from this requirement
-* in habitual residence in Great Britain and have the right to reside in Great Britain (both detailed in chapter 68)
+* in habitual residence in Great Britain and have the right to reside in Great Britain
-* either physically in or can be treated as being in Great Britain (chapter 68-69)
+* either physically in or can be treated as being in Great Britain
-* not a person subject to immigration control (p1529)
+* not a person subject to immigration control
-* in acceptance of the claimant commitment (p1026)
+* in acceptance of the claimant commitment

 It is possible for one member of a couple to claim as a single person if they meet the basic requirements themselves, but their partner fails to meet basic requirements in a certain, limited set of ways.
 In this situation, the claim works as if the claimant is a single person, *except* that both partners' income, savings and capital are still included in calculations.